cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

  - Be like Ansible: SSH + Python
  - Cloud instances, production machines, other distributions
+ - "Inverse" web app

 :::notes
-- TODO: explain; goals, Python
+- Lis convinced me; model this after Ansible and reduce assumptions to the
+  minimal: Python with only included batteries, and SSH connection to managed machine
+- Get a foot into the door of pretty much any machine out there
-- transition to Lis: to do this, we need a couple of technologies to pull this off
+- Still need that feat of getting the bridge to the remote machine; Lis has some great technology to pull this off
+- time check: 7'30 mins
 :::

 # TODO Lis part: beipack, ferny, etc.

 # Demo: Portable bridge

-TODO: flesh out

 :::notes
 - Remember that c9s machine?
 Let's start our alpha version of cockpit's flatpak with the Python bridge